geosiris-technologies/avro-to-python/README.rst

     record = RecordClass({'foo': True, 'bar': 'true', 'baz': 10, 'food': 'CHOCOLATE'})

-avro-to-python-etp in a Script
+avro-to-rust-etp in a Script
 ------------------------------
-You can also use the reader and writer packages in avro-to-python-etp as you would any other python package.
-Avro to python is split between a *reader* and *writer* classes. avro-to-python-etp treates namespaces as acyclic trees and uses depth first search to ensure no duplication or namespace collisions on read and write.
+You can also use the reader and writer packages in avro-to-rust-etp as you would any other python package.
+Avro to python is split between a *reader* and *writer* classes. avro-to-rust-etp treates namespaces as acyclic trees and uses depth first search to ensure no duplication or namespace collisions on read and write.
 An example useage is below:

 .. code-block:: python